DigitalSilo/digitalsilo.github.io/_pages/home.md

   actions:
     - label: "Getting started"
       url: "/start"
 excerpt: "A mighty serverless solution on Azure to run tasks asynchrnously.
-Deploy yours just in minutes!"
+Provision yours now!"
 intro:
   - excerpt: Digital Silo executes stateless tasks, aka Grains in an asynchronous scalable serverless environment.
 It accelerates the steps of making an application serverless-ready by helping developers concentrate on business logic only.
 feature_row: